criteo/cuttle/README.md

 ## Development

-To work on the Scala API, run sbt using `sbt -DdevMode` (the devMode option allows to skip webpack execution to speed up execution).
+To work on the Scala API, run sbt using `sbt -DdevMode=true` (the devMode option allows to skip webpack execution to speed up execution).
 You can use `~compile` or `~test` on the root project or focus on a specific project using `~timeseries/test`.